 Need some help planning for Florida in January?
 You’re especially in luck, as the Roundtript staff are all born-and-raised Florida locals!

-January in Florida is a peaceful month in Florida with lower crowd volumes and much-deserved rest after the holiday season.
-Though tourists won’t be visiting in droves, this is peak time for snowbirds residing in the state for their extended stay, so roadways and bigger cities will still be bustling with people.
+January in Florida is a peaceful month with beautiful weather and lower crowd volumes.
+Though tourists won’t be visiting in droves, January is peak time for snowbirds residing in the state for their extended stay, so roadways and bigger cities will still be bustling with people.

 January is also a great time to experience Florida’s outdoor recreation and natural habitats with the uncommon cooler weather.
-It’s one of the only months that will be consistently cool and dry, so activities like touring the Everglades and playing a round of golf won’t leave you sweating profusely like you would in the summer.
+January is one of the only months when Florida will be consistently cool and dry, so activities like Disney World or playing a round of golf won’t leave you sweating profusely like they would in summer.

 We’ve created this comprehensive guide to cover everything from weather expectations to favorite destinations and everything in between.

 This article is part of Roundtript’s series of expert Florida travel guides for every month of the year.

 Summer in Florida